 But Genesis 11:4-8 tells us God confused the language of humans who set out to build a city and tower to make a name for themselves, causing them to scatter and fulfill His purpose to fill the earth.

-Since that time, however, languages have multiplied and the population of the planet has soared to some 7 billion people, which brings us current with the God who set these things in motion, and His purpose for 7 billion people speaking some 7,000 different languages.
+Since that time, however, languages have multiplied and the population of the planet has soared to more than 7 billion people, which brings us current with the God who set these things in motion, and His purpose for over 7 billion people speaking over 7,000 different languages.
 What purpose is that?

 Paul quotes Exodus 9:16 at Romans 9:17 which states His purpose.
 “For the Scripture says to Pharaoh, ‘For this purpose I have raised you up, that I may show My power in you, and that My name may be declared in all the earth.” — New King James Version.